psam21/cb/docs/nip-kind-implementation-matrix.md

 - Used internally by NIP-17 for gift-wrapped message encryption
 - Implemented via nostr-tools library and NIP-07 signer extensions

+### NIP-04 Legacy Support

+- **NIP-04** interface available in NostrSigner type definition
+- Not actively used in production features
+- Maintained for potential backward compatibility with legacy DMs
+- Modern features use **NIP-44** exclusively
+- Extensions may provide nip04 methods, but app defaults to NIP-44

 ### Cache Encryption

 - Uses pubkey for key derivation (not nsec, due to NIP-07 security model)